Most California workers to stay masked under revised rules

 SACRAMENTO, Calif.
-(AP) — California employees will soon be able to skip masks in the workplace, but only if every employee in the room is fully vaccinated against the coronavirus.
+(AP) — Workers in California will have to keep their masks on unless every employee in the room is fully vaccinated against the coronavirus.

-The revised rules adopted Thursday night by a sharply divided California Occupational Safety and Health Standards Board are expected to kick in June 15, the same day the state more broadly loosens masking and other requirements in social settings in keeping with recent federal recommendations.
+That's the mandate under revised rules approved Thursday night by a sharply divided California Occupational Safety and Health Standards Board.
+The guidelines are expected to go into effect by June 15 — the same day that the state more broadly loosens masking and other requirements in social settings in keeping with recent federal health recommendations.

-Members made clear that the regulations are only a stopgap while they consider further easing pandemic rules in coming weeks or months.
+In the run-up to the board's vote, business groups had harshly criticized the new rules.
+Board members made it clear the regulations are temporary while they consider further easing pandemic rules in coming weeks or months.

+Opponents of the mask requirement for workplaces had already suggested that Gov. Gavin Newsom could use his executive powers to override its decision amid criticism that the revised regulations contrast with his promise to lift most pandemic restrictions on June 15.

+Newsom spokeswoman Erin Mellon didn't mention that option in a brief statement after the vote.
+She said the panel is independent but that the governor is "hopeful the board will further revise its guidance to reflect the latest science while continuing to protect workers and balancing realistic and enforceable requirements for employers.”

+The board said in a statement that its changes phase out physical distancing requirements and make other changes “to better align with the state’s June 15 goal” of broadly reopening the economy.

+Without the changes, the current pandemic workplace standards would have been required until at least October.
+But the board said the restrictions aren't needed given the low case rate and growing number of fully vaccinated residents.

-The board initially rejected the revised masking rules for employees on a 4-to-3 vote.
-But members reconsidered when they realized that would leave workers with more restrictive current standards, which require masks for all employees, along with social distancing and partitions between employees in certain circumstances.
+The board initially rejected the revised masking rules for employees on a 4-3 vote.
+But members reconsidered when they realized that would leave employees in workplaces subject to the current standards that require masks for all employees, along with social distancing and partitions between employees in certain circumstances.

-“We don’t want to leave the last one in place when this is better than that," chairman David Thomas said.
+“We don’t want to leave the last one in place when this is better than that," said board chairman David Thomas.

-The off-again, on-again decisions came after major business groups and dozens of individuals spent hours urging the board to further lift pandemic regulations.
+The board's masks off-again, on-again decisions came after major business groups and dozens of individuals spent hours urging the board to further lift pandemic regulations.

 “We have to create reasonable and enforceable standards,” said board member Nola Kennedy, an initial no vote.
 “I just don’t think this proposal is there yet.”